UDR ESG — Elevating Excellence

 Environmental Highlights

-- Utilized on-site solar generation that has generated a cumulative 3.2 million kilowatt hours (“kWh”) of renewable energy since 2019.
-We continue to assess onsite renewable energy technology and have started pilot programs for onsite wind energy and further investment in solar technologies.
+• Utilized on–site solar generation that has generated a cumulative 5 million kWh of renewable energy since 2019.
+We continue to assess opportunities for additional onsite renewable energy technology.

-- Retired (i.e., claimed the environmental attributes of) Green-e certified renewable energy certificates ("RECs") representing 31,971,000 kWh of energy usage in 2021 reducing the Company's aggregate carbon footprint.
-This is equivalent to preventing the GHG emissions associated with powering 2,984 homes annually.
+• Retired (i.e., claimed the environmental attributes of) Green–e certified renewable energy certificates (“RECs”) representing 33,903,000 kWh of energy usage in 2023 reducing the Company’s aggregate carbon footprint.
+This is equivalent to preventing the GHG emissions associated with powering 5,900 average apartment homes annually.

 Progress Towards Environmental Goals